Updated: Sep 7

 Stick to the trail and you'll eventually reach another intersection, but this time with the Lo Fu Tau Country Trail.
 This trail will lead you to the Tiger's Head rock formation, which takes another hour or so.

 En route you'll come across large rocks that make for great climbing with views of Lantau Island in all directions.
 Remember to turn around once in a while as Lantau Peak grows taller behind you.
 Clear skies or clouds, Lantau Peak always appears very dramatic and enticing.
-Perhaps that's why I've hiked it so many times from so many directions.

 Begin the descent whilst there's a little light left as there is one short scrambling section down (photo 28).
 It's very straight forward and we managed it during a last minute thunder shower, however, there is another more obvious path to the left of the scrambling section if you're having doubts.